 If you don’t see improvements in pain and swelling in your elbow after taking these steps for 3 to 4 weeks, let your doctor know.

-He may suggest draining the fluid from your bursa and injecting a medicine to reduce the swelling.
+They may suggest draining the fluid from your bursa and injecting a medicine to reduce the swelling.
 An injection of corticosteroid, a medication commonly used to reduce inflammation and redness, may be used to lessen the pain and swelling.

 If your elbow bursitis isn’t getting better despite medicine and treatment, your doctor may recommend surgery.
 Depending on your case, the entire bursa may be removed.
 You’ll most likely stay overnight in the hospital to have this done.
 The bursa usually grows back normally after several months.